 The police say they are simply trying to end child sex-trafficking but 60 percent of Alaskan sex trafficking victims reported being sexually assaulted by the police, compared to 26 percent of sex workers.

-One victim called 911 to report that she was a victim of sex-trafficking and months later the Special Crime Investigative Unit booked an appointment with her.
-An officer then paid her for sexual activities and as the activity was coming to an end the state troopers burst through the door to try and bust the woman that had called them for help months prior.
+One victim called 911 to report she was a victim of sex-trafficking, and months later the Special Crime Investigative Unit booked an appointment with her.
+An officer then paid her for sexual activities, and as the activity was coming to an end the state troopers burst through the door to try and bust the woman that had called them for help months prior.

 One sex worker who currently has a prostitution charge says the police are not trying to save her, they have instead ruined her life.